divyarana988/file_system/readme.md

-# file_system
+# File_System

-## content
+## Content
-#### in this, we have implemented three commands : organise, help, view (flat as well as tree structure)
+ in this, we have implemented three commands : organise, help, view (flat as well as tree structure)

-##### organise command will organise the folder of which the path is passed to it and make folder with name"organised files" and  make folders of type document, app, media, other, app inside organised filesand copy the content of files present in given path according to their extensions in respective folders.
+1) organise command will organise the folder of which the path is passed to it and make folder with name"organised files" and  make folders of type document, app, media, other, app inside organised filesand copy the content of files present in given path according to their extensions in respective folders.

-##### view<path> flat command will display the files and folder present in given path in the format:
+2) view<path> flat command will display the files and folder present in given path in the format:

 d1
 d10\d20
 d10\d20\d30
 d10\d20\f1.txt*

-#### view<path> tree command will dispaly the files and folder present in given path with proper identation
+3) view<path> tree command will dispaly the files and folder present in given path with proper identation